TheArkive/ahk-pi/README.md

 This script is now supported uncompiled, since McAffee has decided that some of the key exe files are supposedly viruses (a false positive of course).
 Running this as a script should mitigate this issue.
 See `Basic Setup` for details.

 ## Features
 * Now featuring Fully Portable Mode.
-See the `Fully Portable Mode` section below.
+See the `Fully Portable Mode` section below.\
+Middle-click on selected script files to run them (you can select multiple).\
+Shift + Middle-click to open in specified editor.
 * Associate the .ahk extension with any version of AHK on double-click.
 * Selectively choose which context-menu items appear in the context menu.
 * Associate any text editor with "Edit Script" in context menu easily.